dominiksalvet/tine-alpha/readme.md

 ## Original Plan

-The original intention was to design and release also the following Tine processor.
+The original intention was to design and release also the following Tine processors.

 ### Tine Beta

 * Remake to five-stage pipelining
 * Optimized critical paths
 * Cache included

+### Tine Gamma

+* Asynchronous implementation of Tine Beta

 ## Useful Resources